ClaireRoberts1403/LetsGoHiking/README.md

 - I received inspiration and guidence for this project from  Code Institute Boutique tutorial.
 - The idea for patches was inspired by https://www.conquerlakedistrict.co.uk/
 - The orginal idea came from wanting to know the best hikes when traveling and knowing where to park and which route to take.
 I also like mementos and keepsakes and think a challenge drives you to puch yourself to go further, higher or just to go when its raining.
 This is idea I will pursue further, once I have more experience to build a site that truely reflects what I am after myself as a user of this site.

+This as my final project had great moments of joy when everything worked, the code just clicked and writing this project flowed.
+And times where I couldn't get a button to centre align (and still can't).
+This project has a lot of potential and I will go seek some new ideas and methods and either build on top of this project or build from scratch.
+I have enjoy the course and I am excited for a little break as balancing work and coding has been a struggle with the additional pressures of covid.
+But I look forward to the new learning opportunities and whatever my future holds.